 For employees, the ideal-case scenario would be to stay within the honeymoon stage or being able to return to it quickly.
 If you have minor symptoms only a few small adjustments in your everyday life may be enough to alleviate the symptoms.
 For example, you need to set better personal boundaries and be more realistic about the workload you are taking on (1).
 It is essential to plan your work to leave the workplace before you are completely exhausted at the end of the day.
 You should have quality personal time that would be enough for recharging, doing what you love to do, and seeing the loved ones (hopefully, we can do more of the latter soon!).

 If you experience intense physical and mental symptoms of burnout, seeing a healthcare professional would help to differentiate these from other underlying conditions that might have an impact on your health.

 Employers, should promote the wellbeing of their employees by creating a space and culture where employees feel supported, feel in control and have fair opportunities to grow.
 Having adequate office resources and providing solutions for work-life balance e.g. flexible work schedule, may significantly impact someone’s life!
 It is extremely well proven that the overall rewards and positive work outcomes from preventing burnout easily outweigh the costs.

 The first step for employers or employees to engage with and reduce burnout levels is to understand where they are today.
-Vitrue VIDA Burnout assessments use cutting-edge evidence based assessments and recommendations to help understand where your team might have burnout risks and symptoms and personalised recommendations for how to prevent or treat it.
+Vitrue VIDA Burnout assessments use cutting-edge evidence-based assessments and recommendations to help understand where your team might have burnout symptoms and risks and give them personalised recommendations on how to prevent or treat it.
 For a free trial get in touch with us via our chat box in the bottom right corner!